 Then you need to get your messes under control.
 Meaning, you need to make sure the filthy mess does not return.

 7// Clean Appliances

-Use the Dawn Water to clean the fronts of all appliances in the kitchen.
+Use the this multipurpose cleaner to clean the fronts of all appliances in the kitchen.
 It easily cuts through greasy and grimy fingerprints and leaves no streaks if you follow up the cleaning with a microfiber cloth to dry it.

 8// Get Organized

 The best way to stop the filth and clutter from coming back is to get organized.
 Create a cleaning schedule that you can stick to and find a place to put everything in your house.
 If it has no place in your home, then throw it away.